urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 One of the most important steps in the entire ML process is **Step 2**, in which the dataset included in Step 1 is examined using typical data analysis tools.
 In addition to exploring the **data structure** and **internal correlations** in the dataset, errors such as gaps, duplications, or obvious misentries must also be found and corrected where possible.
 This is enormously important so that the classification can later provide plausible results.

 After exploring the dataset, in **step 3** one has to decide on a specific ML algorithm based on certain selection criteria.
-Among other ML algorithms suitable for the Iris dataset (such as the decision-tree-based **random-forests classifier**), the reasoned choice here in the tutorial falls on the **support vector classifier (SVC)**.
+Among other ML algorithms suitable for the Iris dataset (such as the decision-tree-based **random-forests classifier**), the reasoned choice here in the tutorial falls on the **support vector classifier**.
 A dedicated SVC model is now being implemented.

 In **step 4** the dataset is prepared for the actual classification by SVC.
 Depending on the selected ML algorithm as well as the data structure, it may be necessary to prepare the data before training (e.g., by standardization, normalization, or binarization based on thresholds).
 After splitting the dataset into a training and test dataset, the SVC model is trained with the training dataset in **step 5**.
 Subsequently, classification predictions are made with the trained SVC model based on the test data.
 In **step 6**, the quality of the classification result is evaluated using known **metrics** such as the **confusion matrix**.